 Therefore, the modern investor has to have a foundation in psychology and sociology as well.
 Why?
 For two main reasons:

-- First, as Shefrin stated: “One investor’s mistakes can become another investor’s profits.” in other words, by creating a financial model that incorporates the new discoveries of behavioral finance would more credibly fit reality.
+- First, as Shefrin stated: “One investor’s mistakes can become another investor’s profits.” in other words, creating a financial model that incorporates the new discoveries of behavioral finance would more credibly fit reality.

 - Second, one of the major causes of troubles in finance is due to overconfidence.
 The most striking aspect is that overconfidence affects academics and practitioners, more than the average guy.